 |

-| The serranids, or groupers and seabasses,
+serranids, or groupers and seabasses,

-are ubiquitous predators on Caribbean coral reefs and come in all shapes and sizes.
+coral reefs and come in all shapes and

-the region but have become uncommon on fished reefs and some species are even
+have become rare on fished reefs and

-endangered.
-This large and diverse family is composed of several clearly-defined
+large and diverse family is composed

-subfamilies.
-Those subfamilies with Caribbean reef-associated representatives
+Those subfamilies with Caribbean reef-associated

-include the numerous small seabasses and hamlets (Serraninae),
+the numerous small seabasses and hamlets

-the basslets (Liopropominae),
+the deep-water basslets (Liopropominae),

 the soapfishes (Grammistinae),